Powered by MOMENTUM MEDIA

 “It’s taken us almost two years to get our first rocket launch approved.
 That is crazy.”

-The announcement comes a day after rival spaceport Southern Launch announced its Whalers Way spaceport had been granted the crucial approval it need to become a permanent launch facility.
+The announcement comes a day after rival spaceport Southern Launch announced its Whalers Way spaceport had been granted the crucial approval it needs to become a permanent launch facility.

 The site on the tip of the Eyre Peninsula in South Australia intends to specialise in orbital blast-offs but has previously used a temporary launchpad after gaining what was effectively interim authorisation for test launches.

-However, in the last week, the firm received the go-ahead from both the SA’s Minister for Planning and the Commonwealth’s Department of Climate Change, Energy, the Environment and Water.
+However, in the last week, the firm received the go-ahead from both South Australia’s minister of planning and the Commonwealth’s Department of Climate Change, Energy, the Environment and Water.

 Australia is currently home to four spaceports in total, with Equatorial Launch Australia using its Arnhem Space Centre in the Northern Territory.